Role: Technical Lead # Team: 4 developers, 4 designers # Duration: 14 weeks # Year: 2025

 Panday

-Case study for a 14-week capstone product that turned fragmented apprenticeship information into an interactive roadmap and grounded AI assistant
+Case study for a 14-week capstone product that turned fragmented apprenticeship information into a guided roadmap and grounded AI assistant

 # Role: Technical Lead # Team: 4 developers, 4 designers # Duration: 14 weeks # Year: 2025

-Next.js 15 React 19 Go PostgreSQL pgvector Redis Streams D3.js React Flow Vitest
+Next.js Go TypeScript PostgreSQL Redis Docker D3.js React Flow

 ~/overview

-Panday was built for BCIT ConnectHer to help trades apprentices understand current progress, completed requirements, available resources, and next actions without digging through scattered school and government pages.
+Panday was built for BCIT ConnectHer to help trades apprentices understand where they are in the apprenticeship path, what requirements they have already completed, and what comes next without bouncing between scattered school and government resources.

 Panday roadmap interface